AidenLeee/CsharpKit/README.md

 # CsharpKit
-A Csharp tool kit that personal used, backup on here
+A Csharp tool kit for personally use, backup on here